vladigleba/vladigleba.github.io/posts/gospel/law.md

 God promises to enable me to keep His commandments because He knows that I cannot overcome sin myself.
 But He does not force Himself on anyone, so I must ask, and the promise is that He will write His law in my heart and mind, enabling me to walk in His commandments through the power of the Holy Spirit dwelling in me.
 This is the gospel, and the entire Decalogue [is simply its proclamation](/posts/gospel/god.md#does-he-still-create-by-his-word), for it begins by declaring what God has already done in Christ and proceeds to spell out the results in action.

 The battle against sin is supernatural, and it can be fought only by the supernatural power of God.
 The only One who can create a new heart in me out of nothing is the One who created the heaven and the earth out of nothing.
 If I take Him at His word, He will do it according to my faith {% rf 'Matthew 9:29' %}, and doing His will will become a delight {% rf 'Psalm 40:8' %}.

+## Who gave the Ten Commandments at Sinai?

+> And *God* spake all these words, saying, I am the LORD thy God, *which have brought thee out of the land of Egypt*, out of the house of bondage.
+{% ct 'Exodus 20:1-2' %}

+> Moreover, brethren, I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea; and were all baptized unto Moses in the cloud and in the sea; and did all eat the same spiritual meat; and did all drink the same spiritual drink: *for they drank of that spiritual Rock that followed them: and that Rock was Christ*.
+{% ct '1 Corinthians 10:1-4' %}

+> Neither let us tempt *Christ, as some of them also tempted*, and were destroyed of serpents.
+{% ct '1 Corinthians 10:9' %}

+According to {% rf 'Exodus 20:1–2' false %}, the One who spoke the law on Mount Sinai was the One who brought Israel out of Egypt.
+In 1 Corinthians 10, Paul identifies Israel’s leader as Christ: He was the Rock who followed them and the One they tempted.
+In other words, Jesus was the Lawgiver on Mount Sinai, who later became our Redeemer on the cross.
+The One who declared the commandments is the One who would later say, “Come unto me, all ye that labour and are heavy laden, and I will give you rest” {% rf 'Matthew 11:28' %}.

+This forever settles the accusation that God is a hard taskmaster who gave His people a law they could never keep. *On the contrary, the Lawgiver gave Himself to redeem the lawbreakers.* In giving the law, Jesus was giving everything He could possibly give—Himself—so that through His perfect life and sacrifice on the cross, we too may be empowered to obey it in Him.
+Instead of condemning us, He condemned Himself for us.
+“And if the Lawgiver gave himself for us, to redeem us from the transgression of his own law, what greater assurance could we ask that he will save to the uttermost all who come to him?”[^1]

+[^1]: E. J. Waggoner, “The Divinity of Christ,” *Signs of the Times*, May 6, 1889, p.
+262

 ## What are the Ten Commandments?